 - Better equipped to express and manage anger appropriately

 - Facilitated communication with the parent

 Overall, children learn that cancer is not their fault and they are not alone, so they are better equipped to cope in the new, unsettling environment.

-For patients who need care for their children or grandchildren while undergoing treatment at the hospital, Southwestern works with SeekingSitters, a Tulsa-based firm that provides childcare at the hospital during the summer months (May - August) and select holiday weeks.
-Otherwise, patients can request a sitter for any weekday afternoon between 1 pm and 4 pm through the Patient Relations Office.
+For patients who need care for their children or grandchildren while undergoing treatment at the hospital, Southwestern works with SeekingSitters, a Tulsa-based firm that provides childcare at the hospital for patients to attend medical appointments.
+Requests must be made 24 hours in advance by contacting Patient Relations.
 Children may enjoy crafts, games, movies or other activities during this time.
-Please provide 24-hour notice when requesting childcare services.